fzer0x/android-control-tool-V2/README.md

 ```bash
 python main.py
 ```
 # It is recommended to start ACT2 via the .bat file to always receive the latest updates.
-Python 3.11.9 Only
+Python 3.11.9 only
 ```bash
 Install, Update, Run for Python 3.11.9.bat
 ```